Izack-Cohen/unimodular-conformance-checking/README.md

 URC² formulates alignment-based conformance checking as a minimum-cost network-flow linear program over a reachability graph of the synchronous product.
 The resulting node-arc incidence matrix is totally unimodular, so the LP admits integral optimal extreme-point solutions without binary decision variables.

+Please cite the paper if you are using this code.

 ## Repository contents

 ```text